eastonman/zesty-core/README.md

 >
 > Zesty begins with 'Z', which implies we are using Zig

-Zesty-Core is a kernel written in [Zig](https://ziglang.org/), aiming to compatible with POSIX.
+Zesty-Core is a kernel written in [Zig](https://ziglang.org/), aiming to compatible with POSIX(May not be accomplished).

 ## Build